brainstormforce/header-footer-elementor/readme.txt

 == Screenshots ==

 1. Go to Appearane -> Header Footer Builder to create a new template.
-2. After the template is reade, Assign the template to be header or footer replacement.
+2. After the template is ready, assign it to be a header or footer replacement.

 == Changelog ==